mecachisenros/cf-civicrm/readme.txt

 ### Requirements

-This plugin requires a minimum of *CiviCRM 4.6* and *Caldera Forms 1.7.3*.
+This plugin requires a minimum of *CiviCRM 4.6* although the latest version is recommended, and *Caldera Forms 1.8.1*.

 ### Plugin Development